Voitheia/discord-bot/README.md

   - maybe make implant class instead of using a buncha vars
 - actually have error handling
 - set auto-delete time for threads
+- figure out packaging this as standalone
+- persistence?

 ### References
 https://discordpy.readthedocs.io/en/stable/